If you’re collecting miles & points through credit card spending, I always recommend doing what you can to accrue

 - Southwest Rapid Rewards

 - United MileagePlus

 Transfer points to Virgin Atlantic Flying Club for redemptions in ANA first class

 Transfer points to World of Hyatt for redemptions at Alila Bali

-Some might argue that they really only have eleven partners, since you can transfer points between Aer Lingus, British Airways, and Iberia pretty freely, assuming your account meets certain requirements.
+Some might argue that Chase really only has eleven partners, since you can transfer points between Aer Lingus, British Airways, and Iberia pretty freely, assuming your accounts meet certain requirements.

-How long does it take to transfer Chase Ultimate Rewards points?
+How long does it take to transfer Chase Ultimate Rewards points in April 2021?